lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 System preparation
 ==================

+..  container:: justify

+    The fluid and walls must first be generated, and then equilibrated at reasonable temperature and pressure.

 System generation
 -----------------

 ..  container:: justify

-    Create a new folder called *SystemCreation/*.
+    Create a new folder called *systemcreation/*.
-    Within *SystemCreation/*, open a blank file
+    Within *systemcreation/*, open a blank file
     called *input.lammps*, and copy the following
     lines into it: